-Police have the right to ask you for certain information, as well as your name and address, especially in situations where police find you:
+Police have the right to ask you for certain information, as well as your name and address, especially in situations where police:

 - reasonably suspect that you may have committed an offence